 - Verbal and non-verbal communication

-- Professional counseling (as different from advice provided by friends/acquaintances)
+- Professional counseling (different from advice provided by friends/acquaintances)

 - Mutual trust between the patient and the therapist

-- In the U.S. and Canada (as in most countries of the world), “psychologist” is a legally protected occupational title and requires a doctoral degree and licensing.
+- In the United States and Canada (as in most countries of the world), ‘psychologist’ is a legally protected occupational title and requires a doctoral degree and licensing.

 Psychodynamic psychotherapy is also referred to as insight therapy.
 Remembering and reliving past emotions should lead to emotional relief.
 This reduction of stress is called catharsis.
 Arising in the subconscious, internal conflicts should be brought to the surface through various methods.
 The most important ‘tools’ of psychodynamic psychotherapy are the methods of free association and interpretation.

-Transference refers to the situation where the feelings desires and expectations of a person are redirected to another person mostly the feelings and emotions are directed towards the therapist.
-The projected feelings are negative, unwanted feelings, such as hatred or envy, onto a therapist.
-A therapist thus reactivates previous experiences.
-However, a client is always the one who initiates transference.
+Transference refers to the situation where the feelings, desires, and expectations of a person are redirected to another person.
+The negative feelings such as hatred or envy are typically projected onto a therapist.
+The therapist thus reactivates previous experiences.
+However, a client is always the 1 who initiates transference.